 One of the first and most important elements to think about when you’re installing wheelchair support is how steep the ramp should be.
 A lot of hospitals and other locations that offer care to those who suffer from mobility issues find that they ask for a ramp installation without any real knowledge of how long the ramp should be to ensure that the gradient isn’t too high.

 After all, while you don’t want to take up too much space outside the front of your building with your new ramp, you also need to make sure that it’s easy and safe for people in wheelchairs to get into and out of your building.
 If the ramp is too steep, then you could risk people going too fast down the ramp, or being unable to push themselves up the ramp without the help of a nurse or a care provider.

 As a rule, most manufacturers in the outdoor ramp space recommend that you should stick to a gradient that’s no steeper than a maximum of 1:12 for independent use.
-“Independent” use refers to ramps that designed for people who manage or handle their own wheelchairs.
-On the other hand, 1:8 is the recommended gradient for those who have assisted use for their wheelchairs.
+“Independent” use refers to ramps designed for people who manage or handle their own wheelchairs.
+On the other hand, 1:8 is the recommended gradient for those who have assisted-use for their wheelchairs.

 Other Safety Tips to Keep in Mind

 Once you’ve calculated the right gradient for your wheelchair support, you’ll need to think about some of the additional safety elements that determine whether a ramp will be approved as safe or not.
 For example, any ramp installed outside of your building should:

 - Have a non-slip surface